jbasko/wr-profiles/docs/README.rst

 The **active profile** is the profile of a service that should be used according to the environment variables.

-The active profile can be switched by setting a special environment variable ``<PROFILE_ROOT>_PROFILE``.
+By default, the active profile can be switched by setting a special environment variable ``<PROFILE_ROOT>_PROFILE``.
 For ``WarehouseProfile`` that would be ``WAREHOUSE_PROFILE``.

-If this variable is not set, the active profile consults environment variables in the
+The name of this variable can be customised by setting your class's ``profile_activating_envvar``.

-form:
+If this variable is not set, the active profile is *an empty string*, and the environment variables consulted are in the form:

 .. code-block:: bash